Dr Helen Stoddart

-Helen Stoddart is a graduate of Glasgow University, having taken her M.A. in English and Film and Television Studies, then her Ph.D on Gothic fictions from the University of Reading.
+Helen Stoddart graduated from Glasgow University with an M.A. in English Literature and Film and Television Studies before going on to the University of Reading for her Ph.D on Gothic fictions.
 Prior to joining the University of Glasgow in 2009, she worked at Keele University.

-Her research interests lie primarily in twentieth- and twenty-first century literature, film and culture, with a particular focus on questions of gender and the body.
-This has produced a range of publications on subjects such as Federico Fellini, Isak Dinesen, tattoos, Angela Carter, film authorship theory, A.L.
-Kennedy, ghost stories, Charles Dickens, and Wim Wenders.
+Her research research lies primarily in the post-1945 and contemporary novel but she also has strong interests in film and circus.
+She has produced a range of publications on subjects such as Muriel Spark, Federico Fellini, Isak Dinesen, tattoos, Angela Carter, film authorship theory, A.L.
+Kennedy, ghost stories, Charles Dickens, early cinema and Wim Wenders.
 Her monograph, Rings of Desire: Circus History and Representation (2000) is part of an ongoing interest in the history and representation of circus bodies, an interest that is picked up in her next book, the Routledge Guide to Angela Carter's Nights at the Circus (2007).

 - a book length study of Ali Smith’s seasonal quartet

 - A co-edited (with Prof Gerry Carruthers) collection of essays on Muriel Spark (due 2020)